CACFP Training

 CDSS Bright Track Online Training

-The California Department of Social Services (CDSS) offers CACFP and nutrition training, including annual mandatory training, prospective operator training, and optional (elective) training through the online platform, CDSS Bright Track.
-There are over 60 online trainings available through Bright Track.
+The California Department of Social Services (CDSS) offers CACFP and nutrition training, including annual mandatory training, prospective operator training, and optional (elective) training through the online platform, CDSS Bright Track (BT).
+There are over 60 online trainings available through CDSS BT.

 Civil Rights Training for Child Nutrition Programs Online Course